hienhayho/knowledge_base_chatbot/backend/README.md

 ### API Keys Setup

-Please create `.env` file from `.env.example` and fill in your API keys.
+Please create `.env` file from `.env.example` and fill in all API keys below.

 |         NAME          |                     Where to get ?                      |
 | :-------------------: | :-----------------------------------------------------: |